 Furthermore, \cref{thm:TE_Inexpressive} implies that

-where $\Omega^{(y)}$ is the set of all instances $G$ such that $g(G) = g'(G) = y$, $g = \exists x \exists y.
-E(x,y)$, and $g'$ is as above.
-Hence, there exist classifiers where model-level explanations built by aggregating over multiple local explanations \citep{setzu2021glocalx, azzolin2022global} may also not be informative w.r.t. \cref{rem:inform}.
-In the next section, we investigate a widely accepted formal notion of explanations, namely Prime Implicant explanations (PIs), for graph classifiers.
-We analyze the informativeness of TEs compared to PIs and characterize when they match.
+where $\Omega^{(y)}$ is the set of all instances $G$ such that $g(G) = g'(G) = y$, with $g = \exists x \exists y.
+E(x,y)$ and $g'$ is as above.
+Intuitively, \cref{eq:uninformative_union} shows that the insight of \cref{thm:TE_Inexpressive} applies even when aggregating MEs across all instances where the two classifiers yield the same prediction.
+Hence, there are classifiers where model-level explanations built by aggregating over local explanations \cite{setzu2021glocalx, azzolin2022global} may also not be informative w.r.t. \cref{rem:inform}.

+In the next section, we investigate a widely accepted formal notion of explanations, namely Prime Implicant explanations (PIs).
+We analyze the informativeness of MEs compared to PIs and characterize when they match.